Katja Schipperheijn

 Why organisations work with Katja Schipperheijn

-- Two Kogan Page books that translate the research into language a CHRO, a CLO, and a CEO can use in the same conversation.
+- Two Kogan Page books, Learning Ecosystems and the getAbstract-awarded The Learning Mindset, that put the argument in language a CEO, a board, and a CIO can use in the same room.

 Biography highlights

-- Author of The Learning Mindset (Kogan Page, 2024), winner of the getAbstract Global Book Award for Learning Impact, 2025.
+- Author of The Learning Mindset (Kogan Page, 2024), winner of the getAbstract International Book Award 2025 in the Learning Impact category.

-- Founder of Habit of Improvement and The Learning Mindset Organization, advising clients across Europe, the Gulf, and Asia.
+- Founder of the consultancies Habit of Improvement and The Learning Mindset Organization, advising governments, multinationals, and start-ups across Europe, the Gulf, and Asia.

-- MIT Sloan programmes in Algorithmic Business Thinking and Digital Learning Strategy; International eMBA, Antwerp Management School.
+- MIT Sloan programmes in Algorithmic Business Thinking and Digital Learning Strategy, a BSc in Applied Economics, and an International MBA from Antwerp Management School.

 Biography